NearingIX/Hash-Collision-Checker/README.md

-# Hash-Collision-Finder
+# Hash-Collision-Checker
-A small script written in C++ used for comparing hashes.
+The Hash Collision Checker is used for comparing two hashes to help locate similarities.